CoLRev-Environment/colrev/docs/source/guides/manual/1_workflow.rst

 CoLRev operation
 -------------------------------

-The status provides an overview of the six steps and corresponding operations:
+The status provides an overview of the six steps and corresponding operations.
+The sequence of steps and operations as well as the corresponding state transitions of records are standardized across CoLRev projects.
+Within this standardized structure, each operation can be configured.
+Through the settings, it is possible to rely on the default configuration (the CoLRev reference implementation with reasonable parameters), to adapt selected parameters, to plug in CoLRev packages (community packages or custom built ones).

 Step Search
    - Operation: Search